Psychosocial hazard mitigation

 Examples of how interpersonal relationships may be a psychosocial hazard include:

-• harassment, bullying, victimization (including using electronic tools such as email and social media), third-party violence
+• Harassment, bullying, victimization including using electronic tools such as email and social media, and third-party violence

-How teams interact can be critical to psychological health and safety.
+How teams interact can be critical to PHS.
 Some of the resources that can help improve these interactions include:

 Job control or autonomy